-Squadrons cadets are expected to participate in the “Tagging Weekend” in the spring (April 17-19, 2020).
+Squadrons cadets are expected to participate in the “Tagging Weekend” in the Spring (2023 TBA).
 Tagging is a mandatory fundraising activity for each cadet to attend and participate in.
 All the money raised by our cadets goes directly back to the Squadron to support cadet activities not paid for by the Canadian Armed Forces or the Air Cadet League of Canada.

 Parents are asked to get involved in fundraising by volunteering for a minimum of 1 Bingo per year.